eparedes90/statisticalAnalysis/investmentEfficiency/READme.md

 Econometric theory explanation and details were explained in a meeting.

 # Principal Content
-* Final Report in PDF: Report.pdf
+* Report.pdf #Final Report in PDF
-* Final Report in HTML: Report.html
+* Report.html #Final Report in HTML
-* Final Report in txt: Report.txt
+* Report.txt #Final Report in txt
-* The R project with all the coding: investmentEfficiency.Rproj
+* investmentEfficiency.Rproj  #The R project with all the coding
-* forAnalysis: Cleaned data
+* forAnalysis #carpetCleaned data
-* scripts: Scripts in R for data cleaning
+* scripts #Scripts in R for data cleaning

 # Complementary carpets and files
 * RMarkdown coding: Report.RMD